 - What contract or pricing model changes will affect the total cost of ownership over the next 3–5 years?

-While Salesforce is unlikely to sunset Product 360, it’s unclear whether future development will be a priority.
+While Salesforce is unlikely to sunset Product 360, it’s unclear how the new ownership will impact future development over the long term.
 This is the time to reassess your product data strategy and map out a Plan B on your terms.

 To get started as soon as possible, follow this checklist: